john-cd/rust_howto/bk/drafts/categories/database/postgres.md

 <div class="hidden">
 [postgres: `cornucopia`](https://github.com/john-cd/rust_howto/issues/286)

 If you are not familiar with Cornucopia, it is kinda like SQLc for Go - you write a query in Postgres SQL and then use cli to generate checked Rust code.
 So no macro compilation time overhead or complex types that are hard for the rust-analyzer to handle.
-It uses `rust-postgres` under the hood, so it supports query pipelining and the perfomance should be pretty good as well.
+It uses `rust-postgres` under the hood, so it supports query pipelining and the performance should be pretty good as well.

 Fork: